whims-services/blog/docs/kubernetes/ingress-optimization.md

   - kubernetes
   - ingress
 ---
-# Kubernetes NGINX Ingress Controller optimization (Helm deployed)
+# NGINX Ingress Controller optimization (Helm deployed)

 The NGINX ingress controller has additional configuration options that can be customized and configured to create a more dynamic application.
 Basically, this can be done in two ways: